What is FU Money and How Do I Get Some?

 The difference is if you enjoy working, you don’t need quite as much because, in theory, you will eventually get another job.

-So, before we determine how we get it, let’s define how much you need.
+So, before determining how we get it, let’s define how much you need.

 How Much FU Money Do I Need?